tglauch/pyVPRM/README.md

 2. Making CO2 flux predictions for a given region of interest
 3. Generating input files to run VPRM in the Weather Research and Forecasting Model (WRF)

+In case of any questions please write an E-Mail to theo.glauch@dlr.de

 # How to use